 Something's not working with my requests.
 Can I get more detailed information for debugging?

-One way to get more information about the request and the response is by changing your shortcut's Response Type to "Response in Window (debug)".
+One way to get more information about the request and the response is by opening the "Reponse Handling" section when editing a shortcut and changing the "Display Type" to "Window" and then ticking the "Show Meta Information" checkbox.
 This will display the full response in a window, along with all response headers and some additional meta information.